abpframework/abp/docs/en/Image-Manipulation.md

 ### Configuration

-`MagickNetCompressOptions` is used to configure the Magick.NET image compression system.
+`MagickNetCompressOptions` is an [options object](Options.md) that is used to configure the Magick.NET image compression system.
 It has the following properties:

 * `OptimalCompression`: Indicates whether the optimal compression is enabled or not.
 (Default: `false`)
 * `IgnoreUnsupportedFormats`: Indicates whether the unsupported formats are ignored or not.
 (Default: `false`)